 Reading error codes

-You are then also able to cross reference the error code with any other logged information.
-Like if the time of the DTC occurring, matches the spike on the accelerometer, you may have a loose or faulty sensor - and your mechanic can use this information to get a fix on the real issue.
+You are also able to cross-reference the error code with any other logged information.
+For example, if the time of the DTC occurring, matches the spike on the accelerometer, you may have a loose or faulty sensor - and your mechanic can use this information to get a fix on the real issue.

 Resetting error codes

-Resetting of error codes is very easy with AutoPi.
-Just open up your dashboard, find the widget containing error codes and press the clear button.
+Resetting error codes is very easy.
+Just open up your dashboard, find the widget containing error codes, and press the reset button.

-Please note: Resetting an error codes do not mean the issue has been resolved.
+Please note: Resetting an error code does not necessarily mean the issue has been resolved.
 We recommend you investigate and take all error codes seriously.
 Contact a mechanic if you are not sure what you are doing.